Quick CV Dropoff

-Personal statement: Use this to highlight who you are, your suitability and experience for the role and career aspirations and goals – keep this brief and professional.
+Use this to highlight who you are, your suitability and experience for the role, and career aspirations and goals – keep this brief and professional.

-Education & professional qualification: Start with your most recent, include institution, what you studied and dates.
+Start with your most recent, including the institution, what you studied, and dates.

-Systems/IT experience: Include databases, Microsoft skills – avoid using subjective works such as “intermediate at Excel” instead briefly list what you can do on Excel “Sort, formulas, Pivot Tables.”
+Include databases, Microsoft skills – avoid using subjective words such as "intermediate at Excel."
+Instead, briefly list what you can do on Excel, such as "Sort, formulas, Pivot Tables."

-Work history: Start with your most recent, include the organisation, the dates you worked there, and job title.
-Where relevant under each role include key achievements outside of your daily duties – try to include initiatives and processes you introduced and highlight the impact of these initiatives, where possible with facts and figures, if relevant.
+Start with your most recent, including the organization, the dates you worked there, and job title.
+Where relevant under each role, include key achievements outside of your daily duties – try to include initiatives and processes you introduced and highlight the impact of these initiatives, where possible with facts and figures, if relevant.

-Interests & hobbies: This is a good opportunity to reveal a little bit of your personality but avoid irrelevant things.
+This is a good opportunity to reveal a little bit of your personality, but avoid irrelevant things.

-References: Avoid listing names and contact details of your referee’s and instead write “references available up on request.”
+Avoid listing names and contact details of your referees and instead write "references available upon request."